 That said, "old" comparison directories (from previous runs of the Python stuff) aren't removed, and will show up on the index page.
 So one can run it several times with different datasets enabled to get different comparisons.
 Example on my test page: http://nusoft.fnal.gov/nova/users/jwolcott/validation/new_test (note how there are two "dataset comparisons" links).

-#3 Updated by Jeremy Wolcott about 3 years ago
+#3 Updated by Jeremy Wolcott over 4 years ago

 Well, because the JSROOT component of this was added on top of a system that already existed, that's how they're delivered here.
 (Originally they were just static images, remember.)
 The logic for combining them all lives in the server-side Python.